My Morning Workout: Should I Exercise on an Empty Stomach?

 Morning exercise on an empty stomach is a surprising fitness trend that has many of us confused.
 So before you start running or working out on empty, read this article and get informed.

-…(also known as fasted cardio) is when you work out on an empty stomach.
+…(also known as fasted cardio) involve working out on an empty stomach.
 It takes several hours for the body to enter the fasted state.
-Since most of us “fast” through the night, fasted state exercise is usually performed first thing in the morning – before we breakfast.
+Since most of us “fast” through the night, fasted workouts are usually performed first thing in the morning – before we breakfast.

-Why you ask, would anyone willingly skip breakfast?
-Sometimes it seems like the only way to squeeze in a workout is before the day begins.
-But the big reason this tactic is being hailed as the best thing since sliced bread (literally, throw out the sliced bread), is that exercising on an empty stomach can burn more fat than a workout after food.
-It’s “scientifically proven.”(1) So what’s the debate?
+Why, you ask, would anyone willingly skip breakfast?
+Sometimes exercising on an empty stomach is the only way to squeeze in a workout before the day begins.
+But the big reason this exercise trend remains popular is that working out on an empty stomach can burn more fat than a workout after food.
+It’s “scientifically proven.”(1) (2) So what’s the debate?

 Well… it’s complicated.
 Let’s first look at how the body fuels exercise.

-The key for fasted state exercise is that glycogen reserves are in relatively short supply.
+The key for fasted workouts is that glycogen reserves are in relatively short supply.
 After an overnight fast, glycogen stores (especially those in the liver) are significantly reduced.
 With less of this carbohydrate energy available, the body responds by burning more fat.

 And here’s proof.
 A number of recent studies showed that fasted state exercise increases fat burning both during (1, 2, 3, 4) and after exercise(5) when compared to exercise after food.
 After a 29-day Ramadan fast, those who had exercised on an empty stomach reduced their body fat percentage more than those who had exercised after food, despite the same calorie intake.(6) Exercising on an empty stomach has also been linked to improvements in VO2 max — the gold standard for measuring aerobic fitness (7) — and cycling performance.(8)

 Hey presto, skipping breakfast equals super fat burning workout.
 Not so, err… fast.